makrai/notes/shnarch2203-cluster-tune.md

     * parsing (Schuster+ 2019)
 * other than fine-tuning the model
   * vision
-    * Koch (2015) suggests ranking examples’ similarity with Siamese networks
+    * Koch (2015): ranking examples’ similarity with Siamese networks
-    * Vinyals+ (2016) rely on memory and attention to find neighboring examples
+    * Vinyals+ (2016): memory and attention to find neighboring examples
     * Snell+ (2017) search for prototypes to compare to
     * Ravi and Larochelle (2017)
       * don’t define in advance how to compare the examples